Impeachment Exposed President Trump’s Authoritarian Ambitions

 Trump’s scandal has followed a novel track.
 The quid pro quo scenario that most Republicans initially said would be totally unacceptable has been borne out.
 But unlike Clinton and Reagan, Trump offered no apology, and unlike Nixon, his party did not abandon him.
 Trump managed a feat his predecessors (who were far more popular) could not, and probably would not have dreamed possible: to redefine his misconduct as acceptable, even “perfect.”

 A handful of Republican senators did concede Trump’s behavior was less than perfect.
-But the two decisive votes, Lisa Murkowski and Lamar Alexander, also concluded that since they had decided not to acquit, they would block any further evidence that would discomfit their Republican colleagues who refused to admit Trump had even committed the acts he was accused of.
+But the two decisive votes, Lisa Murkowski and Lamar Alexander, also concluded that since they had decided not to convict, they would block any further evidence that would discomfit their Republican colleagues who refused to admit Trump had even committed the acts he was accused of.
 And so Trump can walk away insisting his actions were perfect, and the Senate has vindicated him, while dismissing as irrelevant testimony that proves he is lying.
 The handful who agree Trump is lying decided to cooperate in a cover-up that will enable him to sustain the lie.

 The key development in Trump’s defense turned out to be his legal team’s introduction of the audacious argument that “abuse of power” is not an impeachable offense.
 The legal reasoning allowed Trump’s softest supporters among the Senate Republican caucus to find their way to the conclusion that more evidence would be unnecessary.
 After all, since abuse of power is not a crime, it simply doesn’t matter how thoroughly Democrats prove it.